JosefJ/TokenOfGratitude/README.md

 **When is it possible to reedem your token?**

 Anytime we come across each other.
-The expiration of the token is 5 years!
+Expiration of the token is 5 years!

 **Where is it possible to redeem the token?**